box/developer.box.com/content/guides/authentication/jwt/user-access-tokens.md

 # User Access Token

-It is possible to for a JWT application to act on behalf of another user by creating an access token for a specific user instead of the Service Account for the application.
+It is possible for a JWT application to act on behalf of another user by creating an access token for a specific user instead of the Service Account for the application.